The Bartlett: UCL Institute for Innovation and Public Purpose

-The UCL Institute for Innovation and Public Purpose (IIPP) was established in October 2017 by founding Director Mariana Mazzucato (Professor in the Economics of Innovation and Public Value).
-Rainer Kattel (Professor of Innovation and Public Governance) is the deputy director.
+The UCL Institute for Innovation and Public Purpose (IIPP) was established in October 2017 by founding director Mariana Mazzucato (professor in the economics of innovation and public value).
+Rainer Kattel (professor of innovation and public governance) is the deputy director.
 IIPP offers a PhD and an MPA programme.
 Honorary professors include Francesca Bria, Hilary Cottam, Wolfgang Drechsler, Carlota Perez, and Erik S. Reinert.
-Ian Hogarth, Charles Leadbeater, and Tim O'Reilly serve as Visiting Professors.
+Ian Hogarth, Charles Leadbeater, and Tim O'Reilly serve as visiting professors.
 Brian Eno, James K. Galbraith, Jayati Ghosh, Stephanie Kelton, Hermann Hauser, Roly Keating, Hadeel Ibrahim, Cornelia Parker, Roger Martin, and Jeffrey Sachs sit on the advisory board.

 UCL Urban Laboratory

 Established in 2005 as a university wide initiative, UCL Urban Laboratory is a cross-disciplinary centre for urban thinking, teaching, research and practice.
 The centre co-operates with four UCL departments: The Bartlett, Engineering Sciences, Social and Historical Sciences, and Arts and Humanities.
-Its Director is Dr Clare Melhuish.
+Its director is Dr Clare Melhuish.

-Affiliate Centres
+Affiliate centres

 UCL Robotics

-UCL Robotics is a cross-faculty initiative to develop a world-class teaching and research platform in Robotics and Autonomous Systems.
+UCL Robotics is a cross-faculty initiative to develop a teaching and research platform in robotics and autonomous systems.
 It operates within the faculties of Medical Sciences, Engineering Sciences and The Bartlett, and is based at Here East.

 UCL Bartlett Library

 The UCL Bartlett Library houses books, journals and DVDs.
 These include a variety of built environment databases, e-resources and books.

-The Library was originally located in Wates House but was relocated to Central House in 2014.
+The library was originally located in Wates House but was relocated to Central House in 2014.
 The new premises were designed by Hawkins\Brown.